ndhoang123/ITKowledge/OOP/README.md

 - You could not access static members via an class’ instance but via the class name.

 - **Static members** will be **created when the first access**.

+## Abstract class, interface
+- They are types of abstraction.

+### **Abstract class**
+- Abstract classes look a lot like interfaces, but they have something more: You can define a behavior for them.
+It's more about a person saying, "*these classes should look like that, and they have that in common, so fill in the blanks!*".

+- It inherits by one class.

+- A non-abstract class derived from an abstract class **must include actual implementations of all inherited abstract methods and accessors**.

+- Use the `abstract` modifier in a method or property declaration to indicate that the method or property does not contain implementation.

+- It can declare and intialize the field and non-abstract method in abstract class.

+### **Interface**
+- An interface is a contract.
+Any class or struct that implements that contract must provide an implementation of the members defined in the interface.

+- The method in interface do not have the body, and the field cannot declare in the interface.

+- Any class or struct that implements that contract must provide an implementation of the members defined in the interface.

+- The interface can be implemented by many the derived classes.

+- An explicitly implemented member cannot be accessed through a class instance, but only through an instance of the interface.

+=> You can think interface as inheritance feature.

+## Struct

 ## Reference
 - [OOP explained in depth](https://www.educative.io/blog/object-oriented-programming)
 - [Access modifiers in c#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers)